 Just pick and choose the ones you want to do, that will make a big impact in your home.
 But if you want someone else to tell you the order you can also grab the 15 minute daily decluttering mission calendars and follow along as we all get our homes clutter free together!

-In addition, here's my round up of entryway and mudroom storage solutions and organizers, so you can check out lots of them in one place within my Amazon shop.
+Further, here's my round up of entryway and mudroom storage solutions and organizers, so you can check out lots of them in one place within my Amazon shop.
+Once at my shop scroll down to find this list. (referral link)

 Top photo courtesy of a reader, Alexandria, who said, "We took the doors off our entryway closet and made a little shoe/coat/etc. nook since we don't have a mudroom but have a family of five."